-This fall, the heart transplant and pulmonary hypertension clinics will be moving from Egleston hospital into the Emory Children's Center Building, which is located on the Egleston campus next to the parking deck.
-Note, surgeries will still take place at Egleston hospital.
+On Feb.
+4 2019, the heart transplant and pulmonary hypertension clinics moved from Egleston hospital into the Emory Children's Center Building, which is located on the Egleston campus next to the parking deck.
+Note, surgeries still take place at Egleston hospital.

 The Children's Carlos and Marguerite Mason Transplant Center provides full pre- and posttransplant services for children in need of a heart transplant.

 Before your child is approved for a pediatric heart transplant, he will undergo a pre-transplant evaluation—a series of tests that may include a routine medical exam, blood tests, imaging tests, breathing tests and other evaluations.

 If the child, family and heart transplant team decide that a pediatric heart transplant is needed, the next step is to place the child on the waitlist for a donor heart.

 United Network for Organ Sharing (UNOS) is the national agency that oversees organ transplantation.
 This agency works with our local procurement agency, LifeLink of Georgia, to recover organs.
 UNOS also maintains the national computerized list of people waiting for heart transplants.

 Once a decision has been made to move forward with a heart transplant, the heart transplant coordinator will place the child on the heart transplant waiting list through the UNOS secure website.
 The child will be listed as a status 1A, status 1B, status 2 or status 7.

 Status 1A: The patient must meet at least one of the following conditions:

 Status 1B: The patient must meet at least one of the following conditions: